-Having enough money in the account and sticking with in-network ATMs are good ways to avoid charges like these, but banks are required to disclose certain fees it charges, so it’s also a good idea to look at the fee schedule for any particular type of account you are thinking of opening and get acquainted with the details.
+Having enough money in the account and sticking with in-network ATMs are good ways to avoid charges like these, but banks are required to disclose certain fees it charges.
+Take a look at the fee schedule for any particular type of account you are thinking of opening and get acquainted with the details.

 Recommended: How Much Are ATM Fees?

-A cash management account like SoFi Money® may also be a good option for some people.
-SoFi Money account holders can spend, save, and earn all in one place.
+An online banking account like SoFi Checking and Savings can be a great banking option.
+With SoFi Checking and Savings, account holders can spend, save, and earn all in one place.
 Sign up with direct deposit and earn a highly competitive APY — and not pay any account fees.
 With a convenient mobile app, your account can be managed from wherever you are.